osmbe/website/en/_posts/motm/2017-11-17-horeameleg-florinbadita.md

 ![another map](https://photos.smugmug.com/OSM/Screenshots/Mapper-in-the-Spotlight/Horea-Florin/i-JSs3dDb/0/4b8f681f/XL/coperta-harta-1024x688-XL.png)

 ## To conclude, is there anything else you want to mention?
-Horea: I’m happy to be part of this big community.
-I think it’s nice, that people around the world work together to build a better map, and all together have same goal.
+Horea: I'm happy to be part of this big community.
+I think it's nice, that people around the world work together to build a better map, and all together have same goal.
 I want to thank to these dedicated editors, to all the resources providers, and last but not least to those which build software and plugins to make our mapping life easier.

 Florin: Keep mapping.
 Form a community in your area, if there is none.